lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/polymer-in-water.rst

 .. container:: figurelegend

-    Figure: Water reservoir after equilibration and after the *replicate 3 1 1* command.
+    Figure: Water reservoir after equilibration.
 Oxygen atoms are in red, and hydrogen atoms are in white.

 ..  container:: justify

-    You can also open the *density.dat* file to ensure that the system converged toward an equilibrated liquid water system during the 50 ps of simulation.
+    You can also open the *density.dat* file to ensure that the system converged toward an equilibrated liquid water system during the 20 ps of simulation.

 .. figure:: ../figures/level2/polymer-in-water/density_H2O-light.png
     :alt: Curves showing the equilibration of the water reservoir